 Unused Paid Time Off (PTO), or Unused Vacation Pay, is the amount of paid leave that an employee has accumulated but not used by the time of termination.
 This can include annual vacation days, sick leave, personal leave, and other types of PTO stated in the employment contract (for more information, read The HR Glossary: Time Off).
 Unused PTO/Vacation Pay is paid out as a lump sum upon termination unless a ‘use-it-or-lose-it’ policy is applicable, in which case the unused PTO is forfeited when the employee leaves the company.
 However, the ‘use-it-or-lose-it’ practice is less common and may even be illegal in some areas.

 As your Employer of Record (EOR) or Professional Employment Organization (PEO), we handle all stages of the employee lifecycle, including termination.
 Services and tasks we cover include compliance management, administration of severance pay and related benefits, provision of termination notices, supervision of processes, and risk mitigation.
-To get started, contact us via submitting your request here or scheduling an immediate meeting.
+To get started, contact us by scheduling an immediate meeting.